 This was the first Bud Blair book I read and intend to read others.
 It is well crafted for tension and conflict, well developed characters–quite a few at the start but we get to know them well, and realistic dialogue.
 Rarely these days do I find a perfect book from a relatively new author.
 This one is perfect.

 Good news, Bud Blair is back.
 Even if you didn’t get to know and like him in Spider Silk, you’re not going to want to miss him in Stone Fly.
 Collins delivers again with a nicely crafted tail of adventure and mystery in the high dessert.
 Put this one in your beach bag and relax in the sun with a cool thriller.

 The story centers around Sheriff Bud Blair, his small high desert town, and the highway that is a prominent component of the area.
 Suddenly it has become the main artery for illegal traffic, knowledge of which the sheriff gains only in an unofficial manner.
 However, it gradually involves him, all of his personnel, that of associated county sheriffs, and the state police, as well as residents of the area.
-It expands even further with involvement of detectives and a lawyer from Seattle, and the Departments of Home Security, the FBI, NCIS and associated persons.
+It expands even further with involvement of detectives, a lawyer from Seattle, the Department of Homeland Security, the FBI, NCIS, and associated persons.